afinemax/swift-bat/README.md

 To use Swift-BAT, you can clone the repository and run the pipeline on your local machine.
 Before running the pipeline, make sure you have installed the required Python and software packages listed above.

 To run the pipeline, simply execute the `swift-bat.py` script with the appropriate command-line arguments.
+An examples are incatalog file is in the main directory.

 A basic usage is